Every year, over $500 billion is transferred between countries across the globe through secure international wire transfers.

+The best way to transfer money internationally is the way that’s most convenient, efficient and affordable for you.
 Those looking to wire money abroad have several options to consider, with each one having its advantages and disadvantages.
-Here are four of the best ways to send money to another country.

 Because they have well-established networks with other foreign banks, such as through the Fedwire or SWIFT systems, bank wire transfers can be considered reliable, secure and easily accessible.
 Here are some top banks that offer international money transfers.

 |Bank||Cost||Processing Time and Coverage|

 |Capital One||$25 to $30 (depending on account type)||– Same day|

 |Wells Fargo||$30 for wire transfers; $8 or less for ExpressSend®||– Same day for ExpressSend® transfers for several countries; one to five business days for wire transfers (depending on location)|

 |Bank of America, Member FDIC||$0 (for transfers sent in foreign currency) or $45 (for wire transfers sent in U.S. dollars)||– One to two business days|

 – 150+ countries and territories